 Architecture shapes space.
 But home architecture also shapes lives.

 ‘Architectural determinism’ is the idea that the design of a building changes the behavior of the people who dwell in it.
-A different layout and features might make you feel more peaceful, more productive.
+A different layout and features might make you feel more peaceful and more productive.
 It could even help you learn to ‘live life as art.’

 But can the architectural style of a home affect the price that buyers are willing to pay for it?